LukaszWilk1/Pokemon/README.md

 docker-compose up --build
 ```

-To stop application just press ctrl + c or use command (is u started docker-compose in detached mode):
+To stop application just press ctrl + c or use command (if you started docker-compose in detached mode):

 ```
 sudo docker-compose down -v